- About UNK

 I hike anywhere there are mountains and trees.
-I first visited Rocky Mountain National Park when I was four years old and I still love to hike there.
+I first visited Rocky Mountain National Park when I was five years old and I still love to hike there.
 I've climbed Mt.
 Handies (14,068 feet), Mt.
 Chiquita (13,069 feet), Hallet Peak (12,713 feet), Mount LeConte (6,593 feet), and Mount Rogers (5,729 feet), but mostly I like just being outside in nature.

 A few years ago, I took art classes from a local artist.
 My Grandmother was an artist and my mother was a skilled crafts person, so maybe there is some hope for me.